jquense/yup/README.md

   yup.date.protoype.format = function(formats, strict){
     if (!formats) throw new Error('must enter a valid format')

-    return this.transform(function(value, originalValue){
+    // `transform` will clone the schema for us so no worry of mutation return this.transform(function(value, originalValue){
       if ( this.isType(value) ) return value
       value = Moment(originalValue, formats, strict)